Muon trident process at far-forward LHC detectors: Formalism

 The muon-tungsten cross-section to the trident process, Eq.~(\ref{eq:reaction}), will be estimated using a modified version of the Monte Carlo event generator presented in \cite{Altmannshofer:2019zhy} for neutrino trident process.
 Such a generator was already adapted for a tungsten target in Ref.~\cite{Francener:2024wul}, where we also have implemented a more precise description of the nuclear form factor, which was expressed in terms of the Fourier transform of the Woods-Saxon nuclear charge distribution \cite{Woods:1954zz}, with the parametrization provided in \cite{DeVries:1987atn}.
 For the analysis performed in this paper, we have generalized this improved version of Monte Carlo by the inclusion of electromagnetic interactions initiated by a charged lepton.
 The cross-section is obtained taking into account all the lepton masses and the matrix element has been calculated with the package FeynCalc \cite{Mertig:1990an,Shtabovenko:2016sxi,Shtabovenko:2020gxv} without any approximation.
-In the case of a muon pair produced, there would be, in addition to the four Feynman diagrams of Fig.~\ref{fig:diagramas}, four more diagrams which take into account effects of two identical particles in the final state.
-Given that we are interested in a high energy incident muon ($\gg$ 10~GeV), the effects of Fermi-Dirac statistic in this kinematical range are negligible, as shown in Refs.~\cite{Kelner:1998mh,Russell:1971mf}.
+In the case of a muon pair produced, there would be, in addition to the four Feynman diagrams of Fig.~\ref{fig:diagramas}, four more diagrams which consider the effects of two identical particles in the final state.
+Given that we are interested in a high energy incident muon ($>$ 10~GeV), the effects of Fermi-Dirac statistic in this kinematical range are negligible, as shown in Refs.~\cite{Kelner:1998mh,Russell:1971mf}.

 The above formalism can be directly extended for the calculation of the number of events associated with the production of QED bound states.
 In our analysis, we will focus on the production of singlet bound states, $(l^{+} l^{-})_S$, which can be produced by the fusion of two photons (For a more detailed discussion see, e.g., Refs. \cite{Ginzburg:1998df,Azevedo:2019hqp,Francener:2021wzx,Dai:2024imb,Bertulani:2023nch,Gninenko:2025hsv,Liang:2025sol,Francener:2024eep,Gargiulo:2023tci,Gargiulo:2024zyc,Gargiulo:2025pmu}).
-Using the equivalent photon approximation \cite{epa}, the cross - section will be expressed by \cite{Dobrich:2015jyk}
+Using the equivalent photon approximation to describe the photon emission by the incoming muon \cite{epa}, the cross-section will be expressed by \cite{Dobrich:2015jyk}